singl3focus/hl7-converter/README.md

 ### Rules
 - **See examples and fill it out like**

+- ***Before convert your message Make sure that message not contain line separator (in case if line separator equal component separator).
+If you meet this you need change all component separator in message on other symbol (in config you need specified replaced symbol), and after converting replace component separator back***

 - all keys in Json must be string
 - if you specify multiple values in array, they must be separated by a comma ***(,)***
 - in case if linked tags has more than one match will be choose first one